-The National Council of Pi Alpha Alpha approved the establishment of a Pi Alpha Alpha Chapter at the UMD School of Public Policy in October 1999.
+The National Council of Pi Alpha Alpha approved the establishment of a Pi Alpha Alpha Chapter at the School in October 1999.
 Pi Alpha Alpha is the national honor society formed to recognize and promote excellence in the study and practice of public affairs and administration.
 PAA is dedicated to the following:

 - Encouraging and recognizing outstanding scholarship and accomplishment in public policy, public affairs, and administration.